kripesh101/injected/README.md

 4. Rotations have no additional impact on the rendering of decorations.
 Feel free do any rotations with non-collidable decorations!

-### Consumeable Hearts
+### Consumable Hearts

-Press `H` while in input mode to Consumeable Hearts editing. `Left-click` to place the heart, and `Right-click` to delete a heart.
+Press `H` while in input mode to switch to Consumable Hearts editing. `Left-click` to place the heart, and `Right-click` to delete a heart.

 A heart will heal the player 1 health when the player touches it.